 To answer "a," the Year-End Report must include estimates of the differences between all of the original estimates of extra-budgetary funds and the actual outcome, including a narrative discussion.
 Answer "b" if the Year-End Report presents estimates of the differences between all of the original estimates of extra-budgetary funds and the actual outcome, but does not include a narrative discussion.
 Answer "c" if estimates of the differences between some but not all of the original estimates of extra-budgetary funds and the actual outcome are presented, regardless of whether a narrative discussion is included.
-A "d" response applies if estimates of the differences are not presented d.
-No, estimates of the differences between the original estimates of extra-budgetary funds and the actual outcome is not presented.
+A "d" response applies if estimates of the differences are not presented.